What’s a Renewable Energy Park?

 - Rising gas prices

-As new renewable energy supply enters the market, simple economics suggest prices should decrease.
+As cheaper energy supply enters the market, simple economics suggest prices should decrease.

 How can local businesses and communities get involved?

-The Jim's Plan and Robbins Island projects are an up to $1.6 billion investment in Circular Head and Tasmania.
-There'll be many opportunities for local businesses and the community to get involved.
+The Renewable Energy Parks are an up to $1.5 billion investment in Circular Head and Tasmania.
+There’ll be many opportunities for local businesses and the community to get involved.

 - Accommodation and catering